sparticleinc/chatgpt-google-summary-extension/README.md

-# Glarity - Summary for Google Search /YouTube Videos with ChatGPT
+# Glarity - Summary for Google/YouTube with ChatGPT

 Chrome extension to display ChatGPT summaries alongside Google search results and YouTube videos.